2320704536/WANGXINRU_Final_cinestats/README.md

 # 🎬 CineStats — Film Data Analytics Hub

-> A real-time movie data dashboard built with **Streamlit**, **Plotly**, and the **TMDb API**.
+A real-time movie data dashboard built with **Streamlit**, **Plotly**, and the **TMDb API**.
-> Created for **Arts and Big Data (SOA2005-01)** | Sungkyunkwan University | 2026 Spring
+Created for **Arts and Big Data (SOA2005-01)** | Sungkyunkwan University | 2026 Spring

 ---

 ## 📌 Project Overview

-**CineStats** is an interactive film data analytics web app that helps users explore movie trends through real-time data.
+**CineStats** is an interactive film data analytics web app that explores movie information through real-time data and visual charts.

-The app collects movie information from the **TMDb API** and presents it through charts, filters, director analysis, movie posters, and search tools.
+The app collects movie data from **The Movie Database (TMDb)** and presents it in a clear dashboard format.
+Users can explore popular movies, top-rated films, genre patterns, release year trends, director performance, and individual movie search results.
-It is designed as a personal **film data hub**, combining movie culture with data visualization.

-Instead of simply listing films, CineStats turns movie information into a visual dashboard where users can compare popularity, ratings, genres, release years, and director performance.
+This project connects film culture with data visualization.
+Instead of showing movie information only as a list, CineStats helps users understand patterns in ratings, popularity, genres, and directors through interactive charts and filters.

 ---

 ## 📊 Features

 - **Analytics Dashboard** — Genre distribution, rating trends, release year analysis, and rating vs popularity visualization
-- **Director Analysis** — Top directors by average rating, movie count, and revenue comparison
+- **Director Analysis** — Top directors by average rating, movie count, and revenue vs rating comparison
 - **Popular Movies** — Browse currently popular films and filter by genre or minimum rating
-- **Top Rated Movies** — View all-time top-rated films with posters, genres, votes, and summaries
+- **Top Rated Movies** — View all-time best-rated films with posters, genres, votes, and summaries
-- **Movie Search** — Search any movie by title and display detailed results
+- **Movie Search** — Search any movie by title and view rating, genre, poster, votes, and overview
 - **CSV Export** — Download movie and director data for further analysis

 ---